collabserver/collabserver-datatypes/README.md

     - GSet: Grow-only set
     - LWWRegister: Last-Write-Wins Register
     - PNCounter: Increment / Decrement counter
+- utils
+    - CollabData: Example of SuperType for data built on tope of CRDTs.
-- Data (Custom data built in top of CRDTs.
-For collab-server)
+    - Operation: Interface to represents modification on data built on top of CRDTs.
+    - OperationObserver: Interface for Operation observer.
+    - Timestamp: Example of custom timestamp.
-    - LWWViewMDE: custom data built for collab-server and AToMPM software.
+    - LWWViewMDE: Custom data built for collab-server and AToMPM.

 > Warning: I wrote the CvRDTs as an example.
 They are not meant to be used.
 > (At least, some changes may be required).